TSS Duke of York (1935): Post-World War II

-After operating its last voyage from Hook of Holland on 20 July 1963, Duke of York was sold in August 1963.
+After performing her last voyage from Hook of Holland on 20 July 1963, Duke of York was sold in August 1963.

 Fantasia

-Dike of York was sold to Chandris Lines in 1963 and renamed York, she was sent to Smiths Dock Company for conversion work which was completed after transfer to the Chandris Company's own shipyard at Ambelaki.
+Duke of York was sold to Chandris Lines in 1963 and renamed York, she was sent to Smiths Dock Company for conversion work which was completed after transfer to the Chandris Company's own shipyard at Ambelaki.
 She entered service in 1964 as Fantasia.
 She ran mainly on cruises in the Eastern Mediterranean, with some winter charters to religious tour groups.
 She was withdrawn in December 1975 and was broken up in 1976 in Spain.